nikitoshina/deepgram-python-captions/README.md

 You provide the JSON object; then select the converter needed such as `DeepgramConverter`, `WhisperTimestampedConverter`, `AssemblyAIConverter` and so on.
 (If the API you want to use is not supported, please reach out to `devrel@deepgram.com` and we will do our best to add it.)

+> When using the Python SDK, the output you receive might be in the form of a JSON string.
+To work with this data in Python as a dictionary or a list, you'll need to convert it from a JSON string to a Python object.
+You can do this using the `json.loads()` function from Python's built-in `json` module.
+Simply pass the JSON string (in this case, `model_output`) to `json.loads(model_output)`.

 ## WebVTT from Deepgram Transcriptions

 ```python